 Make-up hours, assignments and/or tests are available and encouraged.
 Make-up time/work must schedule with your Instructor to assure proper credit.
 Students must make up time/ work for proper credit towards graduation.
 Make-up classroom time must be completed on the Institution premises.
-Make-up
+Make-up assignments and/or test will be given for those who need to make up for academic grade/ semester credit hours.
+Any test that is not taken during the scheduled test time will be automatically dropped one full grade.
+All make-up hours must be accounted for and signed on a missed day make-up sheet also signed by the Instructor.

-THE NURSE ASSISTANT and HOME HEALTH AIDE PROGRAM HAVE SPECIFIC MAKE-UP POLICIES
+THE NURSE ASSISTANT PROGRAM HAS SPECIFIC MAKE-UP POLICIES